 You can cross-connect WAN time slots from the System Main Screen.
-To perform cross-connections, press "x" in that screen to invoke the Xcon command (with CPU XCON).
-The CPU Cross-Connect Screen of Figure 3-23 appears.
+To perform cross-connections, press "x" in that screen to invoke the Xcon command.
+The CPU Cross-Connect Screen of Figure 4-23 appears.
 In the cross-connect screen, type "a" to add a cross-connect circuit.
 The Add command provides the fields used to program all of the "pass-through" circuits in the network.
-Figure 3-23 shows a typical CPU Cross-Connect Screen, and Table 3-5 lists the circuit parameters and their options and default settings.
+Figure 4-23 shows a typical CPU Cross-Connect Screen, and Table 4-5 lists the circuit parameters and their options and default settings.